Bangerz: Promotion

 Cyrus first performed "We Can't Stop" on Jimmy Kimmel Live! on June 26, 2013, and on Good Morning America the following day.
 In August 2013, she became the subject of widespread media attention and public scrutiny following a controversial performance and duet with Robin Thicke at the 2013 MTV Video Music Awards at Barclays Center in New York City.
 The performance began with Cyrus performing "We Can't Stop" in bear-themed attire.
-Halfway through the act, Cyrus stripped down to a skin-colored two-piece outfit as Thicke joined her on state to perform "Blurred Lines".
+Halfway through the act, Cyrus stripped down to a skin-colored two-piece outfit as Thicke joined her on stage to perform "Blurred Lines".
 Cyrus subsequently touched Thicke's crotch area with a giant foam finger and twerked against his crotch.
 An article published in The Hollywood Reporter described the performance as "crass" and "reminiscent of a bad acid trip".
 Media attention of the performance largely overshadowed the attention that was given to other major events of the night, such as the reunion of NSYNC and performances by Lady Gaga and Katy Perry.
 The performance was described by XXL critic B. J. Steiner as a "trainwreck in the classic sense of the word as the audience reaction seemed to be a mix of confusion, dismay and horror in a cocktail of embarrassment", while the BBC said Cyrus stole the show with a "raunchy performance".
 The performance generated 306,100 tweets per minute on Twitter, breaking the record for the most tweeted-about event in the history of the social network; the previous record, held by the Super Bowl XLVII halftime show featuring Beyoncé, generated 268,000 tweets per minute.
 According to Forbes, Cyrus' performance resulted in a gain of over 213,000 Twitter followers, 226,000 likes on Facebook, and 90,000 downloads of her new promotional single, "Wrecking Ball", within days of the controversial performance.
 This amounted to a total 112% increase in Cyrus' social media activity.